 2. Work from home one day a week

 A lifesaver if you can arrange it!
-Ditch that commute for added productivity, plough through tasks without distractions, and put on that load of washing.
-(Remember, in Australia it’s .)
+Ditch that commute for added productivity, plow through tasks without distractions, and put on that load of washing.
+(Tip: Check flexible working legislation in your region.)

 3. Use your out of office and email signature

-Add your work days to the bottom of your email signature so others know exactly when to catch you.
-Set up an out of office message if you work part-time to clarify when others can expect to hear back from you.
+Add your workdays to the bottom of your email signature or Slack profile so others know exactly when to catch you.
+Set up an out-of-office message if you work on flexible arrangement to clarify when others can expect to hear back from you.
 Here’s one we prepared earlier!
-Go ahead … cut and paste:
+Go ahead… cut and paste:

 Thank you for your email.

-Please note my work days are [enter your ‘in office’ days].
-For anything urgent, please contact [insert your manager’s contact details].
+Please note my work days are [enter your ‘in office’ and/or ‘at desk’ days].
+For anything urgent, please contact [insert your manager/supervisor’s contact details].
 Otherwise, I will respond to your email as soon as possible when I am back in the office.